Irikshan, after having flown across the Vernon Sea, crash-lands on a beach near the city of Shormton – in the territory of the Imaaduudin Empire.

 Irikshan glanced at the human besides himself, who was suddenly finding the cobbled ground very interesting.

-The captain looked back down at the papers he held.
+The colonel looked back down at the papers he held.
 “I see both outposts and the colony on the three Vernon islands have signed off on your papers.
 I understand that it’s faster, but I don’t comprehend why you would choose this route.
 Surely it must have put a lot of strain on you?
 Wouldn’t a route around the sea have been easier?
 The few extra months would be a pittance in comparison to your lifespan.
 Judging by your size, I’d say you’re in your seventies or eighties.
 Chances are that you’ve already outlived every human that was alive when you hatched.
 Chances also say you’ll outlive the great-grandchildren of every human currently alive.
 Probably even their thrice-great-grandchildren.
 But not if you drown.
 It may be summer, but mother nature loves to be unpredictable.”

 “You are correct.
 And that was a good guess, I am seventy-three.”